-A letter will be emailed to the student's Calhoun email address and mailed via certified postal mail to the student's mailing address on file with the College.
+A letter will be emailed to the student's Calhoun email address.
 The letter will include the code of conduct violation(s), the outcome and sanction decided in the SCA administrative conference or the formal disposition from the committee review, and steps for an appeal process.